 This information explains the multi-gene panel test for hereditary kidney (renal) cancer.
 It also explains how your results may affect you and your family.

 This multi-gene panel test is done to check your DNA for gene mutations linked to hereditary kidney cancer.
 Normally, these genes help prevent cancer.
 A mutation in these genes causes them to stop working like they should.
-This increases your risk for certain types of cancers.
+This raises your risk for some types of cancers.

 For more information, read Hereditary Kidney Cancer.